Top royal sights in London

 There's an exclusive guided tour of the rooms where official engagements are held, including the Cornwall room, which isn’t usually accessible to visitors.
 Interestingly, the artwork that graces the walls is all the handiwork of Prince Charles - 22 watercolours painted between 1998 and 2006.

-Many of the rooms remain arranged the way they were when the Queen Mother resided here.
+Many of the rooms remain arranged the way they were when Queen Elizabeth II's Mother resided here.

 How much, my good man?
 Adults £10.30, children (aged 5-16) £6.20.
 The exclusive tour is £35pp.